 Many of her stories have feminist aspects and queer characters.
 She has a talent for bringing fictional characters to life, and a keen sense of great plot twists and pacing.
 Her writing style is both emotive, strong, and engaging.
 Meresmaa is an incurable romantic, but never shies away from doing the groundwork to get her stories’ facts right.

-Meresmaa, who previously worked as a gardener and warehouse worker, is a full-time author.
+Meresmaa, who previously worked as a gardener and warehouse worker, is now a full-time author.
 In addition to writing, she has been the editor of many anthologies.
 Meresmaa is also a founding member of the co-operative publishing house Osuuskumma and previous chair of the board.
-She resides in Tampere, Finland, surrounded by a horde of books, plants and guinea pigs.
+She resides in Tampere, Finland, surrounded by a horde of books, plants, and guinea pigs.